mirrexagon/lua-irc-engine/README.md

 Example
 =======
-This is a simple example using LuaSocket.
+This is a quick example using LuaSocket.

 ```lua
 local IRC = require("irc-engine")